sTomerG/extra-datascience-tools/docs/source/index.md

 :relative-images:
 ``` -->
 # Python package with extra tools for data science.
-Welcome to `extra-datascience-tools`, a Python package which offers addition tools for data scientists.
+Welcome to `extra-datascience-tools`, a Python package which offers additional tools for data scientists.
 These tools include or will include e.g.:
 - functions
 - classes
 - decorators